-The VITROS Anti-HAV Total test is performed using the VITROS Anti-HAV Total Reagent Pack and the VITROS Anti-HAV Total Calibrators on the VITROS ECi/ECiQ Immunodiagnostic Systems and the VITROS 3600 Immunodiagnostic System.
+Hepatitis A antibody (anti-HAV) is measured using the VITROS Anti-HAV Total assay.
+The test is performed using the VITROS Anti-HAV Total Reagent Pack and the VITROS Anti-HAV Total Calibrators on the VITROS ECi/ECiQ Immunodiagnostic Systems and the VITROS 3600 Immunodiagnostic System.
 A competitive immunoassay technique is used, which involves pre-incubation of anti-HAV in the sample with HAV antigen in the test reagent followed by incubation with a conjugate reagent that contains biotinylated mouse monoclonal anti-HAV antibody and horseradish peroxidase (HRP)-labeled mouse monoclonal anti-HAV antibody.
 Unbound materials are removed by washing.